bgwines/horse-control/README.md

 * addition of `horse unstage`
 * `horse init` doesn't overwrite existing repositories like `git init` does
 * can't initialize a repo in a subdirectory of another repo
+* `checkout` completely overwrites working directory (product of not distinguishing between tracked and untracked files)

 Installation
 ------------